qfpl/reflex-tutorial/blog/drafts/reflex/basics/components.md

 <div id="examples-component-todo-item-d"></div>

-### When we don't need to build a model of a component
+### When we don't want the text in our model

 <div id="examples-component-todo-item-di"></div>

+## Breaking the rules

+TODO bring mark all complete and clear complete into play

+TODO show how make use of it per item

 ## Playing along at home